-The Yamaha F325 is an acoustic folk guitar that’s an affordable option for a beginning guitarist to learn on.
-Out of all of the series that Yamaha has, the Yamaha F325 is one of their most popular series, partially because the F series is comprised of mostly beginning level guitars.
+Out of all of the series that Yamaha has, the Yamaha F325 is one of their most popular series of their musical instruments, partially because the F series is comprised of mostly beginning level guitars.

 For the price range, I really enjoyed several things about this guitar.
 For the physical appearance of the guitar, the dreadnought shape was appealing and wasn’t too heavy while holding the instrument.
 The sound is more on the mellow side, but sound production is neither too loud nor too quiet; perfect if you are someone who enjoys performing in front of small audiences.